wakinyanzi/resilience-rare-hydrologic-events-management-innovation-summit-2025__15/documentation/group-notes.md

 I recommend that you create and save a plan.md that documents how you expect to execute these steps first, before using the MCP tools.

 ### Draft Group 15 Task
 I want to create a new scientific project.
 The goal is to download data from three adjacent rivers in Wyoming: Snake River, Green River and Wind River.
-These should be bounded by their headwaters (watershed boundaries) and the second major reservoir for each river.
-I want to download atmospheric (precipitation and NDVI), streamflow (USGS water, NDWI), land cover (NLCD or ESA World Cover) and
+These should be bounded by their headwaters (watershed boundaries by HUC) and the second major reservoir for each river.
+I want to download atmospheric (precipitation and NDVI and PRISM), streamflow (USGS water, NDWI), land cover (NLCD or ESA World Cover) and